 Guitar Strumming Patterns

-But remember:it's important to strum or pick the strings in the rhythmical manner keeping consistent strumming over different chords you play, you can use your foot to beat pulsation that will support the rhythm or use metronome or drum tracks for it.
+But remember:It's important to strum or pick the strings in a rhythmic manner, maintaining consistent strumming across the different chords you play.
+You can tap your foot to keep a pulse that supports the rhythm, or use a metronome or drum tracks for this.

 - 1 – the foot knocks the floor.
 And - the foot lifts up,